 The Monterey Peninsula’s Magic Purple Carpet

-I recently learned about a “Magic Purple Carpet” of flowers that bloom every Spring along the coast of Pacific Grove in the Monterey Peninsula.
-Since I love the California coast and I love flowers, I had to go see for myself.
-What I saw was every bit as beautiful and magical as I envisioned it to be.
+When I first learned about a “Magic Purple Carpet” of flowers that bloom every Spring along the coast of Pacific Grove in the Monterey Peninsula, I had to go see it for myself of course!
+I love the California coast and I love flowers, so what can be better than the combination of both?
+What I saw there was every bit as beautiful and magical as I envisioned it to be.
 Pacific Grove’s breath-taking coastline with its rocky cliffs were blanketed by the purple ice plants that created a spectacular pop of color as far as the eyes can see! it was love at first sight.

 Visitor tip: The flowers usually open about midday and close in the evenings.
 Also, note that the flowers remain closed when it’s cold!

 When to see the Ice Plants

 The purple ice plants generally start blooming in early April and can keep blooming through late May.
 These pictures were taken at the end of April when the blooms were quite spectacular.

 These ice plants are commonly found along the coastline of the Monterey Peninsula, clinging to the rocky cliffs and blanketing the areas next to it.
 The best place to see them is along the Pacific Grove Coastline in the city of Pacific Grove, next to the city of Monterey.
 It’s part of the 18-mile Monterey Bay Coastal Recreation Trail.

 Start at Lover’s Point Park and walk northwest along the coast for spectacular scenery enhanced by these colorful flowers.
 You can go all the way to the Asilomar State Beach if you’d like, with many beautiful and scenic outlooks on the way.
 Street parking is available along Ocean View Boulevard, and there is a parking area along the trail as well.
 In addition, there are benches throughout the trail where you can sit and enjoy the beautiful Spring day.